zengelan/eks-workshop/content/030_container/050_deployguestbook/deployfrontendservice.md

   kubectl get services
 ```

-3. The response should be similar to this:
+3. The response should be similar to this: <font color=red>Note: with type: NodePort, there is no external DNS entry created.
+We will change this in an upcoming section.</font>

 ```
   NAME           TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)        AGE